blitzappco/blitz/livrabile/README.md

 ## Introduction
+In addition to delivering the *.ipa and the *.apk files, we have taken the liberty to upload our application on TestFlight for iOS users.
+The juries could access the app [link](https://testflight.apple.com/join/us88QeCM).

-If the jury is unable to run the *.ipa or the *.apk files, we have built this guide to provide step-by-step instructions on how to build and run the frontend Flutter application.
+If the jury cannot run the *.ipa or the *.apk files, we have built this guide to provide step-by-step instructions on how to build and run the frontend Flutter application.

 ## Prerequisites